What are Asset Protection Trusts and why do I need to be wary of these?

 • Apply for a judgment debt against you in a County Court.

-In some cases large legal and/or court costs could be accrued and in addition you may face criminal charges.
+In some cases, you could also face large legal and/or court costs, and potentially even criminal charges.

-If they decide against you, you could face expense, possible criminal charges, and you may be in a much worse position than you were originally, because your care costs will be charged as if you still own the asset(s), but you will in fact no longer have the asset to be able to pay for your care.
-In such cases, the local authority may refuse to assist with meeting the costs.
+If they decide against you, you could find yourself in a worse position: your care costs will still be assessed as if you owned the assets, but you will no longer have access to them to pay your fees.
+The local authority may also refuse to provide financial assistance.

 Other things to watch out for